Even though the discovery of the location of the Peralta mines is very significant, there is a much larger mystery:

 - Superstition Mountain (with the Goldfield District is at its foot) can be seen from the Casa Grande ruins.

 - Marcos de Niza had a week or more that was unaccounted for (the 60 leagues).
-It is theorized de Niza went on an extended exploration and mapping trip at the Goldfield District and directed others to further hide the mines and trails.
+It is theorized de Niza went on an extended exploration and mapping trip near the Goldfield District and directed others to further hide the mines and trails.

 - Marcos was a Franciscan, not a Jesuit.
 If he had been a Jesuit, there may have been an entirely different outcome.
 De Niza may even have told his Franciscan superiors what was found, and the consensus may have been to divert Coronado’s attention away from the area.
 The Franciscan’s were well known for helping natives escape Spanish brutality.